Mason’s GCCo Patent Nov 30th 1858

 Provenance: Jerry McCann Collection

-Most interesting is the coloration with the amber striations.
+Most interesting is the citron glass coloration and the broad amber striations.
 Red Book notes it as #1934 with a ground lip and a Mason shoulder seal.
 Only pints are noted which you can find in clear, aqua, Ball blue, light green, and amber.
 A number usually appears on the bottom.
-Of course, our museum example is rather special.
+The jar is attributed to Giles-Clough Cos. of Redkey, Indiana.

 Alice M. Creswick illustrated two slight variations of the monogram on Mason jars.
 A variation only had the letter “T” rather than “TH” in the patent date.
 You can see her illustration in the sliding images at the top.
 She attributed the jars to the Giles-Clough Co. ca. 1896-1898.